 It has been (mostly) resolved by shifting the measured drift time in kTracker.

 I checked the number of reconstructed kTracks to judge if these data are fine for physics analysis.

 I applied a R005-like selection as follows to count only good target kTracks;

 select spillID, count(*) from kTrack where roadID != 0 and z0 between -200 and -50 and chisq/(numHits-5) < 5 and numHits >= 15 and (numHits = 18 or pz1 > 18) group by spillID

 Two plots attached show the kTrack rate in roadsets 59 and 70.
 The periods of signal-timing shifts are drawn.
 The kTrack rate is lower by a few percent (by eye) than the normal period.
 Is it high enough and fine for physics analysis?

-#1 Updated by Kenichi Nakano about 3 years ago
+#1 Updated by Kenichi Nakano over 3 years ago